wjr1985/meds_tracker/README.md

 - `GOOGLE_CREDS_PATH` - the path to the credentials file that you downloaded in the prerequisites section above.
 This should be somewhere in the current working directory.
 - `TOKEN_PATH` - a path to where the result of authenticating will be stored - this will be a YAML file.
 This should be somewhere in the current working directory.
 - `SHEET_ID` - the ID of the Google Sheet from the prerequisites section above
+- `TZ` - The time zone that you want to use when determining dates and times when writing to the spreadsheet (example, `TZ=America/Chicago`)

 ### Docker Compose